Skilled trades and apprenticeship system changes

 New agency to oversee apprenticeship training

-Skilled Trades Ontario will be responsible for apprenticeship and skilled trades training and certification in Ontario, including:
+With the new legislation now in place, Skilled Trades Ontario replaces the Ontario Colleges of Trades.
+At maturity, Skilled Trades Ontario will be responsible for apprenticeship and skilled trades training and certification in Ontario, including:

 - registering apprentice training agreements